Bitcoin Myths · #6 of 20

 Bitcoin can be divided into 100,000,000 pieces.
 Each piece is called a satoshi, or sat for short, named after Bitcoin’s pseudonymous creator, Satoshi Nakamoto.
 One satoshi equals 0.00000001 BTC.

-A US dollar divides into 100 cents.
-A Bitcoin divides into 100 million satoshis.
+A US dollar splits into 100 cents.
+A Bitcoin splits into 100 million satoshis.
 That makes Bitcoin far more granular than any national currency.
 No matter what a whole Bitcoin costs, you can always buy a meaningful fraction of one.

 Think of it like gold.
-You do not need a full troy ounce to own gold.
+You don’t need a full troy ounce to own gold.
 You can buy a gram, a fraction of a gram, a small bar.
 Bitcoin works the same way.
 The difference is that Bitcoin’s divisibility is written into the protocol itself.
-It is not dealer’s choice.
-It is math.
+It’s not dealer’s choice.
+It’s math.

 Dollar figures are approximate and move with Bitcoin’s price.
 Satoshi amounts are fixed by the protocol and never change.